theguywhodoesntcare/Warcraft_MRF_Blender/README.md

 **Highly experimental!**
 Animation of mesh can be exported as .mrf.
 For exporting:
 1. **Create any mesh animation**.
-For example, this could be an animation of Shape Keys or a Physics Simulation.
+For example, this could be an animation of Shape Keys or a Cloth Simulation.
 It is very advisable to immediately **triangulate the mesh**.
-2. If you are using physics simulation, then **create an animation cache before exporting (Cache -> Bake).**
+2. If you are using cloth simulation, then **create an animation cache before exporting (Cache -> Bake).**
 3. **Set the frame rate (Output Properties -> Frame Rate)**.
 This value will be used in the mrf file, 30 FPS is recommended.
 4. **Place two markers on the timeline with the names “mrf”** (Hotkey M to add a marker, F2 to rename).
 The animation between and inclusive of these two markers will be exported.
 By default, if there are no markers, the animation between frames 0 and 23 inclusive will be exported.
 5. **Set the path to the texture (Material Properties -> MRF Texture Scroll -> Path Property)**.
 By default, if there is no texture path, the "Textures/white" path will be used.